rainfromrespiray/codex/README.md

 4. Never break the mini cart or cause visual/layout changes.
 5. Test, document, and submit changes with clear reasoning and what was tried/changed in the code and/or a change log.
 6. Await new HAR upload and iterate as needed.

+✅ File Review Checklist (to be completed before each attempt) Before making any changes or submitting code, you must confirm the following for every optimization attempt:

+ I have read and understood the current version of claim now1.html (<version or last modified date>)

+ I have read and understood the current version of claim now2.html (<version or last modified date>)

+ I have read and understood the current version of claim now3.html (<version or last modified date>)

+ I have read and understood the current version of Offer1.js (<version or last modified date>)

+ I have read and understood the current version of checkout_source.html (<version or last modified date>)

+ I have read and understood the current version of snippet1.php (<version or last modified date>)

+ I have read and understood the current version of functions.php (<version or last modified date>)

+ I have analyzed the latest HAR file (<filename>, <timestamp>)

+ (If applicable) I have reviewed the latest PDF fallback file (<filename>)

+If any file is missing, unclear, or outdated, STOP and request clarification or an updated file before proceeding.

 ---